Saltford Environment Group

 Showcasing Saltford's history

-The Heritage Centre is open to the public approximately once a month during the warmer months of the year and for special community events; we announce opening dates and times on SEG's home page.
+The Heritage Centre is open to the public several times during the year (in the warmer months) and for special community, educational and/or heritage events; we announce opening dates and times on SEG's home page.

 The centre reveals much about Saltford's fascinating history and is based at